-The Missouri State Information Technology Council (IT Council) was created by the University's Administrative Council to be responsible for planning, coordinating, and reviewing major strategic information technology initiatives for the Missouri State System.
+The Missouri State Information Technology Council (IT Council) was created by the University's President to be responsible for planning, coordinating, and reviewing major strategic information technology initiatives for the Missouri State System.
 The IT Council serves as the Missouri State System's "strategic clearinghouse" to ensure information technology initiatives are appropriate, sustainable, and funded in the most appropriate manner.
 The organizational structure surrounding the IT Council was developed to give order to the process of IT decision-making.
 While the IT Council will not coordinate all IT funding, it will establish guidelines for System-wide IT expenditures and prioritize, control, and monitor expenditures from a few central budgets.

-Specifically, The IT Council:
+Specifically, the IT Council:

 - ensures information technology initiatives are aligned with the University's mission, the

-- coordinates the annual review and update of the University's Strategic InformationTechnology Plan;
+- coordinates the annual review and update of the University's Strategic Information Technology

 - reviews large scale or strategic information technology purchase proposals (regardless of fund

-- reviews and approves System-wide information technology policies, procedures, and standards; and
+- reviews and approves System-wide information technology policies, procedures, and standards;

 - periodically reviews and revises the IT decision-making organizational structure, makes